What is a Reparation or Reparation Proceeding?

 - The Presiding Officer will then determine whether the hearing procedures will be written or oral.
 A Hearing will be written unless:

-- Either the Respondent or Complainant file a written request for an oral hearing; or
+- The Complainant claims damages of $10,000 or more and either the Respondent or Complainant file a written request for an oral hearing; or

 - It is deemed necessary to establish the facts and circumstances giving rise to the controversy.